However, having insurance for your international or UK trip can help protect you if it does.

 Hopefully, you won't have any trouble with the law while you're away.
 But if you do, travel insurance can provide legal cover and advice to assist you.
 This could be particularly relevant if you’re travelling to a country without a legal aid system.

 Remember, you may already have legal cover as part of your home or car insurance policy – although you’d need to check if it covers you outside the UK.

-If not, and you’re planning 2 or more trips within a 12-month period, annual or ‘multi-trip cover’ is usually cheaper.
-Naturally, this will depend on where you're travelling and for how long so it pays to compare annual cover against the cost buying a policy for each trip.
+If not, and you’re planning two or more trips within a 12-month period, it’s worth considering whether annual or ‘multi-trip cover’ works out cheaper for you.
+Naturally, this will depend on where you're travelling and for how long – so it pays to compare annual cover against the cost of buying a policy for each trip.

-Aside from cost, the other good thing about buying an annual policy is convenience.
-Because if you end up taking a third trip within the course of a year, you’ll already be covered.
+Aside from cost, the other good thing about buying an annual policy is convenience – if you take a third trip within the same region during the year, you’ll already be covered.